Deepiga0706/Deepiga0706/README.md

 ## 🙋‍♀️ About Me

-I'm a **first-year Computer & Communication Engineering student** at Sri Eshwar College of Engineering, Coimbatore, driven by a genuine love for building things that matter.
+I'm a **Third-year Computer & Communication Engineering student** at Sri Eshwar College of Engineering, Coimbatore, driven by a genuine love for building things that matter.
 I spend my time crafting full-stack web applications, solving algorithmic challenges, and exploring how AI can solve real-world problems.

 - 🎓 **B.E.
 CCE** @ SECE — CGPA **8.3** (IIIrd Sem) | Graduated XII with **85%**
 - 💻 **MERN Stack** developer with hands-on internship experience